 Chemotherapy for vaginal cancer

-Chemotherapy uses drugs to kill or slow the growth of cancer cells.
-It is usually given if the vaginal cancer is advanced or returns after treatment, and may be combined with surgery or radiation therapy.
+Chemotherapy uses drugs to kill cancer cells or slow their growth.
+It may be used if the vaginal cancer is advanced or returns after treatment.
+Chemotherapy may be combined with radiation therapy (known as chemoradiation or chemoradiotherapy).

 Learn more about: